 The American Supreme Court was originally intended to operate outside party lines.
 But it doesn't.
-With a Republican supermajority on the bench, the Supreme Court is vulnerable to partisan bias, special interests, and other outside influencers.
+With a clear partisan supermajority on the bench, the Supreme Court is vulnerable to ideological bias, special interests, and other outside influences.
 If we don't act now, we risk losing our ability to block or moderate party-line legislation — endangering our entire democracy.

-Adding four seats to the Supreme Court ends the Republican supermajority threatening to undermine our democratic systems, restoring partisan balance to an institution originally designed to sit outside party lines.
+Adding four seats to the Supreme Court ends the partisan supermajority threatening to undermine our democratic systems, restoring partisan balance to an institution originally designed to sit outside party lines.